surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 C. Get the IPv4 Public IP found on the EC2 console.
 Add ":3000" to this IP address to view the page in the web browser.

 ## Makefile and Testing
-Running the following will sequentially run all the above listed steps (except running the webapp) AND also execute the automated tests:
+Provided that all the necessary steps for setup of RDS/S3 bucket (as described above) have been undertaken, running the following will sequentially run the pipeline (except running the webapp) AND also execute the automated tests:

 `make all`